ardalis/DevIQ-gatsby/src/docs/design-patterns/rules-engine-pattern.md

 ## Related Patterns

 - [Specification Pattern](/design-patterns/specification-pattern) - separate query logic from your application
-- Chain of Responsibility - used for sequencing the rules for processing
+- [Chain of Responsibility](/design-patterns/chain-of-responsibility-pattern) - used for sequencing the rules for processing
 - [Strategy Pattern](/design-patterns/strategy-pattern) - encapsulate rule execution strategies
 - Command - encapsulate rule actions as discrete commands for testability and separation of concerns
 - Observer - can be used to notify parties when rules are triggered or applied

 ## Frequently Asked Questions

-**Is it violating Open Closed principle if the rule returns a value that includes extra information?** I've got a combination of First match and aggregation.
+❓ **Is it violating Open Closed principle if the rule returns a value that includes extra information?
+I've got a combination of First match and aggregation.**

 No that’s probably fine.
 If your engine code gets too complex maybe you create types representing the different kinds of rules and/or their results that let you Replace Conditional with Polymorphism.

-**In the case of ordered rules, is it wrong to pass (and change) contextual information from one rule to the next?**
+❓**In the case of ordered rules, is it wrong to pass (and change) contextual information from one rule to the next?**

-This isn't wrong, but Chain of Responsibility might be a better fit.
+This isn't wrong, but [Chain of Responsibility](/design-patterns/chain-of-responsibility-pattern) might be a better fit.

 ## References